Climdyn/qgs/README.md

 Examples
 --------

-Another nice way is through the use of Jupyter notebooks.
+Another nice way to run the model is through the use of Jupyter notebooks.
-Simple examples can be found int the [notebooks folder](./notebooks).
+Simple examples can be found in the [notebooks folder](./notebooks).
 For instance, running

     conda activate qgs